 - The acquisition of a competitively significant influence.
 This concept is the least clear-cut and serves as a subsidiary threshold, which becomes relevant only if none of the other definitions of concentration is applicable.
-A competitively significant influence must be based on a structural link, usually a shareholding of less than 25 per cent (even shareholdings below 10 per cent can be sufficient), and so-called ‘plus factors’ allowing the acquirer some degree of influence that does not amount to control.
-Such plus factors are, eg, superior familiarity with the market or industry at issue, important business relations with the target or a seat in its decision-making bodies.
+A competitively significant influence must be based on a structural link, usually a shareholding of less than 25 per cent (even shareholdings below 10 per cent can be sufficient), and ‘plus factors’ allowing the acquirer some degree of influence that does not amount to control.
+The plus factors are, for example, superior familiarity with the market or industry at issue, important business relations with the target or a seat on its decision-making bodies.
 If, considering the circumstances of the specific case, it has to be expected that the majority shareholder will take the minority shareholder’s interests into consideration when determining the target’s business strategy, the FCO will usually assume significant influence.
-In order for such influence to be competitively relevant, there needs to be horizontal (or vertical) links between the acquirer and the influenced undertaking.
+For this influence to be competitively relevant, there need to be horizontal (or vertical) links between the acquirer and the influenced undertaking.

 - In Edeka/Budnikowsky (2017), the FCO made clear that the required structural link does not necessarily have to consist of a shareholding in the target.
-Instead, a common joint venture, in which the acquirer of competitively significant influence has a 25.1 per cent stake and which provides some crucial business functions for the target, may suffice.
+Instead, a common joint venture, in which the acquirer of competitively significant influence has a 25.1 per cent stake, and that provides some crucial business functions for the target, may suffice.

 Turnover-related filing thresholds

-Pursuant to section 35 ARC, concentrations that do not fall under the EU Merger Regulation are subject to German merger control if, during their last business year:
+Pursuant to section 35 of the ARC, concentrations that do not fall under the EU Merger Regulation are subject to German merger control if, during their last business year:

 - the parties concerned achieved an aggregate worldwide turnover of more than €500 million;

-- one party concerned had a German turnover in excess of €25 million; and
+- one party concerned had a turnover in Germany in excess of €25 million; and

 - another party concerned generated a turnover of more than €5 million in Germany.

-For the purposes of turnover calculation, the parties concerned are the groups of the acquirers and the target, ie, the assets to be purchased or the legal entity or entities to be acquired, including their controlled subsidiaries.
+For the purposes of turnover calculation, the parties concerned are the groups of the acquirers and the target (ie, the assets to be purchased or the legal entity or entities to be acquired), including their controlled subsidiaries.
 The seller’s turnover is not taken into account unless the seller retains a stake of at least 25 per cent in the target.
 Intra-group sales, VAT and other taxes do not form part of the relevant turnover.
-Section 38 ARC contains further details on turnover calculation, including specific rules for certain industries (trading of goods, broadcasting, press, financial institutions and insurances).
+Section 38 of the ARC contains further details on turnover calculation, including specific rules for certain industries (trading of goods, broadcasting, press, financial institutions and insurance).

-Importantly, as recently confirmed by the FCO in the case Hytera Communications/Sepura, the relevant year for purposes of turnover calculation must be determined by reference not to the date of the notification but rather to the envisioned implementation date.
+Importantly, as confirmed by the FCO in the Hytera Communications/Sepura case (2017), the relevant year for the purposes of turnover calculation must be determined by reference not to the date of the notification but rather to the envisioned implementation date.

-In spite of reaching the above turnover thresholds, concentrations are not subject to the notification requirement if a company, which achieved a worldwide turnover of less than €10 million in its last business year, ‘merges’ with another company (the ‘de minimis clause’).
+In spite of reaching the aforementioned turnover thresholds, concentrations are not subject to the notification requirement if a company, which achieved a global turnover of less than €10 million in its last business year, ‘merges’ with another company.
 This provision covers not only mergers but also acquisitions by and of de minimis companies.
-This preferential treatment is based on the rationale that owners of small companies should be enabled to participate in concentrations without the burden of merger control.
+This preferential treatment is based on the rationale that owners of small companies should be able to participate in concentrations without the burden of merger control.
 Against this background, the entire group turnover needs to be taken into account in determining whether the €10 million threshold is met even on the seller’s side.
-If, for example, a large group of companies with turnover exceeding €10 million sells a subsidiary or assets generating a turnover of less than €10 million, the deal will not benefit from the de minimis exemption.
+If, for example, a large group of companies with a turnover exceeding €10 million sells a subsidiary or assets generating a turnover of less than €10 million, the deal will not benefit from the de minimis exemption.

-Finally, it is noteworthy that joint venture scenarios, in which only the parents trigger the thresholds, may escape the filing obligation due to a lack of domestic effects, in particular if the joint venture has no actual or potential activities in Germany (see the FCO’s guidance on domestic effects in merger control, which is available in English on the FCO’s website).
+Finally, joint ventures in which only the parents trigger the thresholds may escape the filing obligation owing to a lack of domestic effects, in particular if the joint venture has no actual or potential activities in Germany (see the FCO’s guidance on domestic effects in merger control, which is available in English on the FCO’s website).

-In June 2017, an additional threshold referring to the transaction value was introduced in section 35(1a) ARC in order to make acquisitions of targets with low turnover but considerable market potential (such as internet start-ups) subject to merger control.
-A merger filing is now also required in cases where:
+In 2017, section 35(1a) of the ARC introduced a threshold based on the transaction value to make acquisitions of targets with low turnover but considerable market potential (such as internet start-ups) subject to merger control.
+It covers cases in which:

-- the aggregate worldwide turnover of all undertakings concerned exceeded €500 million;
+- the aggregate global turnover of all undertakings concerned exceeded €500 million;

 - one undertaking concerned had a turnover of more than €25 million in Germany;